 What to avoid

 It was here that I got so incredibly sick from all the pollution in Cuba I started to develop an allergy.
 I went to the doctor down the street, (it’s inside the pharmacy) firstly because I was sick but secondly for investigative journalism since I read that Cuba had the best healthcare system in the world (they actually eradicated AIDS!
-Something like 0.02% have AIDS).
+Something like 0.02% have AIDS and they’re all quarantined).
 My consultation was 5 mins maximum, the fee was 25CUC, antibiotics was 30CUC, honey for my throat was 7CUC, and anti-allergy medication was another 20CUC.
 Uhm, why did all that cost 100CUC I’m so confused.
 They will give you a paper that you can send to your insurance company.
 I have yet to do that, but I want my money back.

 I suggest self-diagnosing yourself with Google (if you’re not too sick), and asking your casa guy to go to the pharmacy and get you want you want.
 It’s cheaper for Cubans to buy medicines than it is for foreigners.

 Update: Since this post, Cuba has started embedding a $25 insurance fee when you buy your airplane ticket so it is free healthcare for foreigners too!
 They must have heard me complaining.
 Yay!

 What to do in Varadero

 Go to the beach.
 Any beach.
 The water is so blue and crystal clear.
 It doesn’t matter where in Varadero, it all looks the same.

 Where to stay in Varadero